revolt-randy/Fritzing-Schematic-an-Inkscape-Extension./README.md

 # Fritzing-Schematic-an-Inkscape-Extension.

 An Inkscape extension to help automate the creation of schematic symbols for use with Fritzing EDA software.
+This extension will create a rectangular schematic symbol with user specified number of connectors per side of the symbol.
+Optionally, the schematic connector numbers and labels can be user defined.
+Once finished, the resulting .SVG will have the correct scale, and element hierarchy/attributes required for use in Fritzing.

+All connectors created by this extension will be correctly named ‘connectorXpin’, where ‘X’ is the schematic connector number – 1.
+So schematic pin #1 will be named ‘connector0pin’, and schematic pin #5 will be named ‘connector4pin’.
+Optionally created terminalId’s will follow the same naming convention and be named ‘connector0terminal’ and ‘connector4terminal’.

 Requires Inkscape v1.0 or above.

 ## Installation: